University of Maine (Mathematics - BA)

 Rensselaer Polytechnic Institute (Master's)

 I'm a believer in education - lifelong education.
-I have a bachelor's degree in Pure Mathematics, a bachelor's degree in Industrial Technology, an MBA from the University of New Hampshire, and a Master's in Engineering Science from RPI.
+I have a bachelor's degree in Pure Mathematics, a bachelor's degree in Industrial Technology, an MBA from the University of New Hampshire, and a Master's in Engineering Science from Rensselaer Polytechnic Institute.
 These degrees were earned over a span of forty years, the last being awarded in 2010.
-I was named a National Merit Scholar Finalist as a high school student and achieved a 760 (99th Percentile) on the GMAT in 1999.
+I was named a National Merit Scholar Finalist as a high school student and achieved a 760 (99th Percentile without test prep) on the GMAT in 1999.

 I retired from the Pratt & Whitney Division of the United Technologies Corporation in 2010.
 After a three day break, I became a full-time mathematics professor at the University of New England in Biddeford, Maine.
-When I reflect on the many facets of this occupation, I find that I most love the one-on-one interaction with students who require a bit of extra help.
-We have a tutoring center here at the university, but I make myself available several hours a week to fulfill that need.
+When I reflect on the many facets of this occupation, I find that I most loved the one-on-one interaction with students who required a bit of extra help.
+The university has a tutoring center , but I made myself available several hours a week to fulfill that need.

-I'm currently teaching Precalculus and Statistics.
-Fully qualified to help you with Algebra, Geometry, Probability and preparation for the SAT or GMAT.
+Prior to my retirement in May of 2016, I taught Precalculus and Statistics.
+I'm, therefore, fully qualified to help you with Algebra, Geometry, Probability and preparation for the SAT or GMAT.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.